OSU-CS162-W17/master-final-project/README.md

 NUM_LEVELS LEVEL_HEIGHT LEVEL_WIDTH
 ```
 After this line, there will be `NUM_LEVELS * LEVEL_HEIGHT` additional lines, each containing `LEVEL_WIDTH` characters.
 These lines each represent one row of the maze, and they can contain the following characters:
-  * ` ` (space) - an open space in the maze, which may be occupied by the Intrepid Student and the TAs
+  * `' '` (space) - an open space in the maze, which may be occupied by the Intrepid Student and the TAs
-  * `#` - a wall in the maze, which may *not* be occupied by the Intrepid Student and the TAs
+  * `'#'` - a wall in the maze, which may *not* be occupied by the Intrepid Student and the TAs
-  * `@` - the beginning location of the Intrepid Student on this level of the maze; this space may be occupied by the Intrepid Student and the TAs
+  * `'@'` - the beginning location of the Intrepid Student on this level of the maze; this space may be occupied by the Intrepid Student and the TAs
-  * `L` - the ladder for this level of the maze, which leads up to the next level; the ladder space may be occupied by the Intrepid Student and the TAs
+  * `'^'` - the ladder for this level of the maze, which leads up to the next level; the ladder space may be occupied by the Intrepid Student and the TAs
-  * `%` - the location of the Instructor (only on the final level); the Intrepid Student and the TAs may occupy the same space as the Instructor
+  * `'%'` - the location of the Instructor (only on the final level); the Intrepid Student and the TAs may occupy the same space as the Instructor

 There is an example `maze.txt` file included in this repo that you can use for testing.

 In addition to the things in this file-specified configuration, the maze will contain the following things, which should be generated at runtime:
-  * The Intrepid Student, whose location begins at the `@` and changes as the player moves around the maze.
-In the game, use the `*` character to represent the Intrepid Student.
+  * The Intrepid Student, whose location begins at the location specified by the `'@'` character and changes as the player moves around the maze.
+In the game, use the `'*'` character to represent the Intrepid Student.
   * Two TAs per level, whose locations are randomly selected from among the open spaces in the maze at the beginning of each level.
-In the game, use the `T` character to represent a TA.
+In the game, use the `'T'` character to represent a TA.
   * Three Programming Skills per level, whose locations are also randomly selected from among the open spaces in the maze at the beginning of each level.
-In the game, use the `$` character to represent a Programming Skill.
+In the game, use the `'$'` character to represent a Programming Skill.

 ### The Intrepid Student

 Each turn of the game, the Intrepid Student can take one of the following actions:

   * **Move**: take a step into any open/occupiable space in the maze.
 The player specifies which direction to move by entering one of these keys:
-    * `W` - move up
+    * `'W'` - move up
-    * `A` - move left
+    * `'A'` - move left
-    * `S` - move down
+    * `'S'` - move down
-    * `D` - move right
+    * `'D'` - move right

-  * **Demonstrate a Programming Skill**: The player may choose to have the Intrepid Student demonstrate a Programming Skill by using the `P` key.
+  * **Demonstrate a Programming Skill**: The player may choose to have the Intrepid Student demonstrate a Programming Skill by using the `'P'` key.
 More info is below on what it means to demonstrate a programming skill.

-  * **Climb up the ladder**: If the Intrepid Student is on the space where the ladder for the current level is, the player may use the `U` key to climb up the ladder to the next level, where they begin at the location specified by the `@` symbol in the maze file.
+  * **Climb up the ladder**: If the Intrepid Student is on the space where the ladder for the current level is, the player may use the `'U'` key to climb up the ladder to the next level, where they begin at the location specified by the `'@'` symbol in the maze file.
 The Intrepid Student may not climb back down the ladder.

 The Intrepid Student will pick up Programming Skills as they traverse the CS 162 maze.
 These Programming Skills can be represented by a counter that is incremented each time one is picked up and decremented each time one is demonstrated.